-Today’s Tuesday Tips & Tricks is about something that we have been using for a few years now, and something that we WISH we had been using ever since we started shooting!
+Today’s post is about something that we have been using for a few years now, and something that we WISH we had been using ever since we started shooting!
 There is nothing more frustrating then when you are shooting a portrait of your client, and the focus point you want to use is just outside of the composition you are wanting to shoot.

 There has to be a solution to this irritating problem.
 Welcome to the world of back-button focusing!

 Your camera has a myriad number of different points at which it can lock focus on your client, and depending on your camera of choice, some of those focus points are stronger than others.
 As an example, on the 5d mark 2 (a very popular wedding camera for many years), there are exactly 9 focus points.
 One in the center, and 8 others around the middle part of your frame.
 You can manually select (if you choose to do so) any single focus point and place that on whatever you want to be in focus on your subject (preferably the eyes of your subject if they are looking towards the camera), then hold the shutter button half-way down and wait for the focus square to beep and flash red, the camera has then locked focus, then you can just shoot the image, or re-compose the shot (while still holding the shutter half-way down which locks the focus point) and then shoot to get the composition you want.